FACULTY GRIEVANCE PROCEDURE,

 5. A member of the FGC shall be excused from all FGC activities and responsibilities during the duration of any grievance filed by or against such member.

 C. The FGC shall receive training and advice from the Office of General Counsel.

 VI.
 Hearing Panel

-A. The Hearing Panel shall consist of three members, two selected from the membership of the FGC and one selected from the Faculty Panel.
+A. The Hearing Panel shall consist of three members, two selected from the membership of the FGC including any alternate or temporary members, and one selected from the Faculty Panel.

 B. Faculty employed in the same unit as a party to a grievance shall be deemed to have a potential conflict of interest in that particular grievance and shall not serve on a Hearing Panel for that grievance.